JortWillemsen/sb-adres-api/README.md

 Mapbox has some constrainst though.
 It is technically free but we need an account to get an API key and can only query 1000 times a month.
 And when we need 2 queries for one result that benifits us that can tick up rather quickly.
 There is another solution:

 Just as Mapbox, Google Maps also has an public API for querying distances and can even deduct coordinates from a string that represents an address.
 But just as Mapbox the Google maps api also has limitations.
-We need to supply a credit card, even when we are only using the free tier of the API and to do that we first need to create a Google developer account wich requires a €25 fee.
+We need to supply a credit card, even when we are only using the free tier of the API and to do that we first need to create a Google developer account which requires a €25 fee.

-And thus whilest those solutions will absolutely work when given the proper resources the are most likely not viable for such a small problem as this.
+And thus whilst those solutions will absolutely work when given the proper resources the are most likely not viable for such a small problem as this.
 Due to my limited time to research this problem I have not found a suitable solution for this assignment but I hope I have given a sufficient explanation on how I would go about solving a problem like this!